-The COVID-19 pandemic is causing tremendous human and economic hardship across the United States and around the world.
-The pace of the recovery in economic activity and employment has moderated in recent months, with weakness concentrated in the sectors most adversely affected by the pandemic.
-Weaker demand and earlier declines in oil prices have been holding down consumer price inflation.
+Progress on vaccinations has reduced the spread of COVID-19 in the United States.
+Amid this progress and strong policy support, indicators of economic activity and employment have strengthened.
+The sectors most adversely affected by the pandemic remain weak but have shown improvement.
+Inflation has risen, largely reflecting transitory factors.
 Overall financial conditions remain accommodative, in part reflecting policy measures to support the economy and the flow of credit to U.S. households and businesses.

-The path of the economy will depend significantly on the course of the virus, including progress on vaccinations.
-The ongoing public health crisis continues to weigh on economic activity, employment, and inflation, and poses considerable risks to the economic outlook.
+The path of the economy will depend significantly on the course of the virus.
+Progress on vaccinations will likely continue to reduce the effects of the public health crisis on the economy, but risks to the economic outlook remain.

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
-With inflation running persistently below this longer-run goal, the Committee will aim to achieve inflation moderately above 2 percent for some time so that inflation averages 2 percent over time and longer-term inflation expectations remain well anchored at 2 percent.
+With inflation having run persistently below this longer-run goal, the Committee will aim to achieve inflation moderately above 2 percent for some time so that inflation averages 2 percent over time and longer-term inflation expectations remain well anchored at 2 percent.
 The Committee expects to maintain an accommodative stance of monetary policy until these outcomes are achieved.
-The Committee decided to keep the target range for the federal funds rate at 0 to 1/4 percent and expects it will be appropriate to maintain this target range until labor market conditions have reached levels consistent with the Committee's assessments of maximum employment and inflation has risen to 2 percent and is on track to moderately exceed 2 percent for some time.
+The Committee decided to keep the target range for the federal funds rate at 0 to 1/4 percent and expects it will be appropriate to maintain this target range until labor market conditions have reached levels consistent with the Committee's -2- assessments of maximum employment and inflation has risen to 2 percent and is on track to moderately exceed 2 percent for some time.
 In addition, the Federal Reserve will continue to increase its holdings of Treasury securities by at least \$80 billion per month and of agency mortgage-backed securities by at least \$40 billion per month until substantial further progress has been made toward the Committee's maximum employment and price stability goals.
 These asset purchases help foster smooth market functioning and accommodative financial conditions, thereby supporting the flow of credit to households and businesses.